-Strategy 5b - Increase community participation in red handfish and Ziebell's handfish conservation
+Strategy 6-Encourage community participation in the conservation of spotted, red and Ziebell's handfish

-Action Description Priority Performance Criteria Responsibility Indicative Cost (priority 1 only) 5b (1) Develop and implement a broad strategy to raise awareness and educate the general public about red handfish and Ziebell's handfish conservation.
-2 Articles about red handfish and Ziebell's handfish conservation, including threats and recovery actions, are published in community newsletters, local bulletins and newspapers.
-DPIPWE DotE DEP Community groups Aquaria - 5b (2) Develop and implement a targeted strategy to promote the use of citizen science in relation to red handfish and Ziebell's handfish conservation.
-2 A central repository for reporting handfish observations, such as REDMAP, is identified.
-Articles are published in dive community newsletters and magazines to advertise the repository and encourage citizen scientist involvement in red handfish and Ziebell's handfish conservation.
+Action Description Priority Performance Criteria Responsible Parties Indicative Cost priority 1 only 6a Develop and implement a broad strategy to raise awareness and educate the general public about conservation for all handfish species.
+2 Articles about handfish conservation, including threats and recovery actions, are published in community newsletters, local bulletins and newspapers.
+Informative displays are developed to educate the broader community about handfish conservation.
+Local initiatives to clean up the Derwent are well publicised, and actions that benefit handfish are identified, so as to encourage public participation.
+DPIPWE DotE DEP Community groups Aquaria - бЬ Develop and implement a targeted strategy to promote the use of citizen science in relation to conservation for all handfish species.
+2 Articles are published in dive community newsletters and magazines to advertise the central repository for handfish observations and encourage citizen scientist involvement in handfish conservation.
 DPIPWE DotE Dive groups -